corda/corda/docs/source/cordapp-constraint-migration.rst

 .. note:: Before reading this page, you should be familiar with the key concepts of :doc:`Contract Constraints <api-contract-constraints>`.

 Corda 4 introduces and recommends building signed CorDapps that issue states with signature constraints.
-Existing on ledger states issued before Corda 4 are not automatically propagated to new signature constraints when building transactions in Corda 4.
+Existing on ledger states issued before Corda 4 are not automatically transitioned to new signature constraints when building transactions in Corda 4.
-This document explains how to modify existing CorDapp flows to explicitly consume and evolve pre Corda 4 states, and outlines a future mechanism where such states will propagate automatically (without explicit migration code).
+This document explains how to modify existing CorDapp flows to explicitly consume and evolve pre Corda 4 states, and outlines a future mechanism where such states will transition automatically (without explicit migration code).

 Faced with the exercise of upgrading an existing Corda 3.x CorDapp to Corda 4, you need to consider the following: